Shinto

 Living kami and shamanic maidens

 In many shrines the position of a priest is a hereditary position, and only ordained priests or miko can perform many of the rituals.
 The idea of hereditary priestly lines is present in the Kochiyas, and possibly the Hakureis.
 Sanae-sama also represents a Shinto idea that ZUN thinks has passed into fantasy, the idea of a human being as a living deity.
-The idea of the Emperor of Japan as a living deity might be familiar to many, but there are priestly lineages which also claimed divine descent.
-These include the priests of Suwa Grand Shrine.
+The most famous example of these living deities were historically the emperors of Japan.
+After World War II Showa Tenno (Emperor Hirohito) declared that he is not an arahitogami, or a "presently manifest human kami".
+In Touhou, Keine's spellcards that refer to events related to the imperial family might reflect this aspect of them "passing into fantasy".
+The imperial family and it's lineage still maintains an important role in Shinto by participating in certain rituals.
+The imperial family however isn't the only family in Japan thought to have a divine lineage - and ultimately all humans are seen to be children of the kami.
+Of particular relevance to Touhou though is the fact that one family that is thought to have divine lineage include the priests of Suwa Grand Shrine.

 An element of shamanism persists in Shinto.
 The miko originally filled a shamanic role, going into trance states through intense dancing.
-One of Reimu's spellcards in UFO is a reference to this.
+One of Reimu's spellcards in UFO is a reference to this, as are the dances she is forced to perform at the end of Cage in Lunatic Runagate.
 The kagura dances that are performed for the kami are a remnant of this.
 Some more explicitly shamanic practices persist at the fringes of society to this day.

 Conclusion